We are proud of the:

 - Learning increasingly complex dance steps and working in small groups and as a whole class to create their own unique dance moves.

-- An Athletics, Swimming and Country Carnival.
+- An Athletics, Swimming and Cross Country Carnival.

-- Bike Education for the grade 4 students.
+- Bike Education for Grade 4 students.

-- Perceptual Motor Program (Prep)
+- Perceptual Motor Program for Foundation students.

 - Annual Twilight Sports Evening.

-- Premier’s Active April Program
+- Premier’s Active April Program.

 At Malvern Valley we learn to speak Japanese.
 In Prep, Grade 1 and Grade 2 the students learn to speak Japanese through music.
 In Grade 3 to Grade 6, the students continue to learn to speak Japanese plus they learn to read and write it as well.